When to Refer

 - Use empathic reflection to let the other person know that you understand and care.
 This is often key to breaking through the sense of isolation that a student may feel.
 For example, “It must have felt like the world crashed around you when they broke up with you” or “Your recent illness has really taken the wind out of your sails.”

-- Normalize help seeking by saying things like, “That’s what the Counseling Center is for . . . they see a lot of students who are struggling with ________ . . .
+- Normalize help seeking by saying things like, “That’s what Counseling Services is for . . . they see a lot of students who are struggling with ________ . . .
 I’ve sent other students there, and they’ve had good results.”

 Making the Referral

-For most students, you can simply give them the Counseling Center number (541) 346-3227 or direct them to the center on the second floor of the Student Health, Counseling, and Testing Building.
+For most students, you can simply give them the Counseling Services number 541-346-3227 or direct them to the front desk on the second floor of the University Health Services Building.

-If you think a student is at high risk for suicide or are concerned about their motivation to follow through with a referral, then it’s best to walk them to the Counseling Center.
+If you think a student is at high risk for suicide or are concerned about their motivation to follow through with a referral, then it’s best to accompany them to Counseling Services.

-What Happens to Students When They Come to the Counseling Center?
+What Happens to Students When They Come to Counseling Services?

 Students in Crisis

 If you are with a student in crisis, please call us and we will make arrangements to see them.
-Often it is helpful if you can walk with them to the Counseling Center.
-During the initial meeting, the therapist will provide support while gathering information in order to assess the student’s needs and decide on the best course of action.
+Often it is helpful if you can accompnay them to Counseling Services.
+During the session, the therapist will provide support while gathering information in order to assess the student’s needs and decide on the best course of action.
 Typically, this meeting will last 30–45 minutes.
 If a student is in crisis, then the focus will also be to reinforce coping strategies, build support, reduce risk factors, help to assure the student’s safety, and otherwise attend to their immediate psychological needs.

 One size never fits all, and treatment is tailored to what a student needs and prefers.
 Depending upon a student’s risk, needs, resources, and desires, professional staff will: